The Ringneck snake looks like the perfect pet, right?

 Are Ringneck Snakes Poisonous?

 This gland produces toxic saliva which is used to help the snake paralyze and subdue their prey.
 A person bitten by a Ringneck could suffer from some bleeding, swelling and bruising.
+More on this below.

 The snake is fairly easy to identify because of its bright underside colorations.
 The snakes are solid olive, brown-black, or bluish-gray.
 These earthy colors help them with being camouflaged in nature.

-A Secretive but Social Reptile
+A Secretive But Social Reptile

-Habitat of the Ringsnake
+Habitat Of The Ringsnake

-The Role of the Duvernoy’s Gland
+The Role Of The Duvernoy’s Gland